Portsmouth F.C.: Rivalries and supporters

 Portsmouth's main rivals are Southampton, who are 19.8 miles (31.8 km) away.
-The South Coast Derby is one of the less frequently played rivalries within English football due to the clubs being in different divisions; however this usually adds to the ferocity of the fixture.
+The South Coast Derby is one of the less frequently played rivalries within English football due to the clubs having usually been in different divisions; however this usually adds to the ferocity of the fixture.

 Prior to the mid-late 1960s, rivalry between Portsmouth and Southampton was largely non-existent, as a consequence of their disparity in league status.
 This derby match has been sporadic.
-Since 1977, the teams have only been in the same division in four seasons: 1987–88, 2003–04, 2004–05, and 2011–12.
+Since 1977, the teams have only been in the same division in five seasons: 1987–88, 2003–04, 2004–05, 2011–12, and 2025–26.
 As of June 2024, the two clubs have met 72 times in all competitions with Pompey winning on 21 occasions, Southampton winning 35 times and with 16 matches finishing level.
-The most recent fixture between the two sides came in the league in September 2025 at St Mary's, with the match ending in a 0–0 draw.
+The most recent fixture between the two sides came in the league in January 2026 at Fratton Park, with the match ending in a 1–1 draw.

 Many Portsmouth supporters commonly use the derogatory nickname Scummer (plural: Scummers) to describe Southampton fans, or collectively Scum to also include their football club, and indeed the city of Southampton itself.
 According to the Oxford English Dictionary, Scummers was a derogatory name with naval origins for pirates or buccaneers, and was first recorded in use in 1585.

 Meanwhile, Portsmouth supporters have had the equally derogatory nickname Skate bestowed upon them by Southampton fans as a rebuttal to Scummer since the 1987–88 Division One season.
 This was unofficially chosen by Southampton fans from a list of insults compiled by a Southampton-based supporters fanzine called The Ugly Inside in 1988.
 Ironically, the chosen nickname Skate was actually stolen from the civilian population of Portsmouth, who had long used Skate as a derogatory insult or nickname for sailors based in Portsmouth Dockyard and other Royal Navy establishments.

 Another rivalry over the years, known as the "Dockyard Derby" by the media, is with Plymouth Argyle.
 This rivalry is also known as the Battle of the Ports.
 In recent seasons the club has also developed a minor rivalry with Sunderland, mainly stemming from the clubs meeting each other 5 times in the 2018–19 season.